poojahooda22/animated-gradient/README.md

 ## Expanding the ESLint configuration
 If you are developing a production application,
-- Configure the top-level `parserOptions` pr
+- Configure the top-level `parserOptions` p

 export default tseslint.confi
   languageOptions